Welcome to the

 at the YSU Community Clinic.

-Orthopedics and Pain Clinic treatments are provided by licensed acupuncturists in Yo San University’s Doctorate of Acupuncture & Oriental Medicine (DAOM) and supervised Master of Acupuncture and Traditional Chinese Medicine (MATCM) interns.
-Our doctoral level residents and master’s degree interns work closely with experienced Western and Chinese medicine experts to provide integrated and customized care during your treatment.
+Women’s Health and Reproductive Medicine Clinic treatments are provided by licensed acupuncturists in Yo San University’s Doctorate of Acupuncture & Oriental Medicine (DAOM).
+Our doctoral level residents work closely with experienced Western and Chinese medicine experts to provide integrated and customized care during your treatment.

 First visit and full consultation (1 hour) – $40.00